 RELEVANT CRITERIA AND FACTORS TO BE CONSIDERED

-FOR THE SALE OR LEASE OF RACER PROPERTIES
+FOR THE SALE OF RACER PROPERTIES

-All offers to purchase or lease any Property owned by the Trust (or its subsidiary, RACER Properties LLC; and together, "RACER") will be considered by the Trust only when the submitted offer is complete, whereupon it will be evaluated by the Trust based upon the extent to which it independently and comparatively complies with the requisite Sales/Lease Criteria, taking into account any or all of the Factors, as determined in each case, in the sole judgment of the Trust.
+All offers to purchase any Property owned by the Trust (or its subsidiary, RACER Properties LLC; and together, "RACER") will be considered by the Trust only when the submitted offer is complete, whereupon it will be evaluated by the Trust based upon the extent to which it independently and comparatively complies with the requisite Sales Criteria, taking into account any or all of the Factors, as determined in each case, in the sole judgment of the Trust.

 - First, whether the monetary value of the purchase price is sufficient in light of the projected budget for the sale of that Property, taking into account any surplus from past Properties sold or projected shortfall on the sale of the remaining Properties;